 Owens attended Ohio State University, where his athletic success continued, but the racism and discrimination that was common in the 1930s became a detriment to his training and racing.
 Unlike his teammates, Owens was not allowed to live on campus because the university did not have housing for Black students.
 Nor was he provided a scholarship, a privilege that would be standard for any white athlete of his caliber.
 When he traveled with the team to compete, he had to stay in separate hotels and eat in separate restaurants from the rest of the Ohio State track team.

 Owens won four gold medals at the 1936 Berlin Olympics

 His post-1936 experiences seemed to shape his philosophy about race relations in the United States.
-Owens believed that blacks should fight for power through economic, not political means.
-In 1968, when Tommie Smith and John Carlos famously gave a black power salute while receiving their medals in the Summer Games in Mexico City for the 200-meter race, Owens spoke against them.
-“The black fist is a meaningless symbol.
-When you open it, you have nothing but fingers—weak, empty fingers.
-The only time the black fist has significance is when there's money inside.
+Owens believed that Black people should fight for power through economic, not political means.
+In 1968, when Tommie Smith and John Carlos famously gave a Black power salute while receiving their medals in the Summer Games in Mexico City for the 200-meter race, Owens spoke against them.
+“The Black fist is a meaningless symbol.
+When you open it, you have nothing but fingers — weak, empty fingers.
+The only time the Black fist has significance is when there's money inside.
 There's where the power lies,” Owens said at the time.

 In his older age, his philosophy seemed to have developed in the opposite direction, and he spoke out in favor of the civil rights movement and even criticized his own previous statements.
 In 1980, Owens, a lifelong smoker, died of lung cancer.